devuxd/ProgrammingStrategies/model-fault-localization.md

 }

-// Brainstorm a list of all configuration parameters you might be able to vary.
+// Brainstorm a list of all configuration parameters you might
+// be able to vary.
 A configuration paramater
-// here refers to some aspect of how the code is being executed that might be changed.
+// here refers to some aspect of how the code is being executed
+// that might be changed.
 This does NOT refer to changes
 // to the code itself.
-Rather, it refers to changes to everything else that influences HOW the code is executed.
+Rather, it refers to changes to everything
+// else that influences HOW the code is executed.
-// This might include the development environment that runs the code, the version of the system that is being used,
+// This might include the development environment that runs the
+// code, the version of the system that is being used,
-// the operating system on which the code is being executed, the runtime engine being used to execute the code,
+// the operating system on which the code is being executed,
+// the runtime engine being used to execute the code,
-// the configuration files that are being used to initialize the system. strategy enumerateConfigurationParameters(system)
+// the configuration files that are being used to initialize
+// the system.
+strategy enumerateConfigParameters(system)
 {
    configurationParameters = {};
    while (moreIdeas)
-       configuratinoParameters.add(brainstormConfigurationParameters());
+       configuratinoParameters.add(brainstormConfigParameters());

    return configurationParameters;
 }